-- Stored lawfully

-- Processed in a fair and transparent manner

-- Collection is for specific, explicit and legitimate for the purpose

-- The data will be kept up to date and will not be kept any longer than is necessary and in line with the Council's Retention Policy. - Shared only with other organisations for legitimate processing, the prevention of fraud or with the person's explicit consent.
+- Stored lawfully - Processed in a fair and transparent manner - Collected for specific, explicit and legitimate for the purpose - The data will be kept up to date and not held only until it is no longer required. - Shared only with other organisations for legitimate processing, the prevention of fraud or with the person's explicit consent.

 An applicant's permission to share their personal information is a qualification condition of being accepted onto the housing register.
-The Council has a Privacy Notice which can be located via the online portal at: www.southnorfolkandbroadlandhomeoptions.org.uk
+The Council has a Privacy Notice which can be located at: URL to be supplied